Jawad-Alasad/Ultrasound-Despeckling/README.md

 # Ultrasound-Despeckling
 Ultrasound Image Restoration
-Leading file is main. other files are supporting functions.
+Leading file is Main. other files are supporting functions.